 E-1 & E-2 Visa Application Representation

-Assistance from Our Immigration Lawyers
+Assistance from our Immigration Lawyers

 Once an E registration for the company is achieved with the first visa issued, the company can request visas for persons with the same nationality as the majority owners of the company.
-E visas are very helpful for persons who do not otherwise qualify for L-1 or TN status and also for contractors to foreign companies who are useful in the U.S.
+E visas are very helpful for persons who do not otherwise qualify for L-1 or TN status and also for contractors with foreign companies who are useful in the U.S.

 E-2 Visas for the Business Investor